v-dav/train-booking-API/README.md

 ## Technical Aspects to Highlight:
 1. RESTful API design
 2. Data validation and error handling
-3. Basic authentication and authorization and Google OAuth leveraging Spring Security
+3. Basic authentication and authorization leveraging Spring Security
 4. Database relationships and queries with PostgreSQL
 5. Integration between frontend and backend
 6. Testing with Postman